jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/mailboxes/mailboxes.rst

 **How to create a mailbox**

-1. Click on the button "Create mailbox"
+1. Click the "Create mailbox" button
 2. Enter new mailbox name in the opened window

 .. image:: pic_mailboxes/mailboxesTabCreateModal.png
    :width: 600
    :align: center

-3. Click on the "Create" button (it will become enabled after name is entered)
+3. Click the "Create" button (it will become enabled after name is entered)

 **How to generate a report by mailbox**

 1. Select all necessary records
-2. Click on "Generate report" button in table header
+2. Click the "Generate report" button in table header
 3. After click you will see the message that report will be send to you email after generation
 4. Open email you got
-5. Click on button "Download"
+5. Click the "Download" button

 .. note:: You also can edit groups assigned to mailboxes in bulk.
-To do so click on "Add mailboxes to group" button in table header.
+To do so click the "Add mailboxes to group" button in table header.

 **How to check users assigned to mailbox**

-To see the list of users which have access to the mailbox click on the link with number in the column "Users".
+To see the list of users which have access to the mailbox click the link with number in the "Users" column.
 After this action you will be redirected to the Users page with filter predefined by mailbox.

 **How to edit a mailbox**

 Edition interface allows update name of the mailbox, add and remove aliases to the mailbox, copy the mailboxs UUID, unassign all users with access to the mailbox and delete mailbox.
-To open mailbox edit form click on the settings icon.
+To open mailbox edit form click the settings icon.

 .. image:: pic_mailboxes/mailboxesTabEditButton.png
    :width: 600